 G&E’s antitrust practice group concentrates on complex antitrust class and individual actions.
 Firm attorneys have collected settlements and judgments on behalf of classes and individuals totaling well over a billion dollars.

 Eastern District of New York

-Grant & Eisenhofer represents Meijer, Inc., Publix Supermarkets, Inc., SuperValu, Inc., Wakefern Food Corporation, Raley’s, QVC, and other major merchants in an antitrust action against Visa and MasterCard.
+G&E represents numerous major merchants in an antitrust action against Visa and MasterCard.
 In June 2005, these retail chains filed private antitrust suits related to credit card interchange fees.
 Class action lawsuits were also filed, and all of the cases were centralized in the Eastern District of New York.
 The suits allege that Visa and MasterCard have engaged in collusive practices to fix the interchange fees at artificially high rates, and that certain rules promulgated and enforced by Visa and MasterCard are anticompetitive and artificially increase the interchange fees paid to card issuing banks by the merchants.
-On October 4, 2010, the Department of Justice sued Visa and MasterCard for much of the conduct alleged in the pending suits.
-The DOJ used the record that the private plaintiffs had developed to bring its litigation.
-On that same day that the government suit was filed, both Visa and MasterCard entered into consent agreements with the DOJ.
+On October 4, 2010, the Department of Justice (“DOJ”) sued Visa and MasterCard for much of the conduct alleged in the pending suits, using the record that the private plaintiffs had developed to bring its litigation.
+On that same day, both Visa and MasterCard entered into consent agreements with the DOJ.

 District of New Jersey